JacobEnochCMSC471/CMSC447-Project-IRL-Pokemon-Go/README.md

 # CMSC447-Project-IRL-Pokemon-Go
-A project that consists of 4 iterations of an agile development cycle.
+A project that consists of 4 iterations of an agile development cycle, using the Django webframework.

 ### Current Release: v0.4-prealpha